bramble-lang/bramble-lang/design/rfc/rfc257-addressable-expressions-draft.md

 and the result of dereferencing operation must be addressable.
 Addressability can also be done _after_ type checking, in which case it would be combined with checking that the operands for place operators are addressable.

+All expressions are `Value` expressions unless they satisify the Addressable rules below.
+All other grammar rules are `None`.

 ```
 X: IDENTIFIER